-In addition, through the Group's refurbishment centre in Manchester, the Group has extended equipment life for certain categories of equipment, such as powered access, power and lighting, reducing the Group's equipment replacement costs by approximately 70% (savings equate to cost of refurbishment compared to the replacement cost of asset, and excludes any residual value of the equipment).
+In addition, through the Group's refurbishment centre in Manchester, the Group has extended equipment life for certain categories of equipment, such as powered access, power and lighting, reducing the Group's equipment replacement costs by approximately 51% in 2015 (savings equate to cost of refurbishment compared to the replacement cost of asset, and excludes any residual value of the equipment).
 The current refurbishment centre has grown in size and scope since its opening in 2010 and the Group is planning to expand and relocate to larger premises in 2015.
 Generally, the Group's refurbishment activities focus on HSS powered access and lighting equipment, UK Platforms powered access equipment and ABird power generation equipment, although the Group continues to assess the scope for refurbishment.

-New National Engineering and Distribution Centre ("NEDC")
+New National Distribution & Engineering Centre ("NDEC")

-As part of the Group's continuous development and transformation the Group is in the process of developing the Group's national distribution centre into an enhanced NEDC, which is planned to open during 2015, which will centralise the Group's testing, repair and maintenance operations.
-The Directors believe this will create a more efficient and uniform repair and maintenance process which is developed to scale and makes use of engineering line processes and conventions whereby colleagues specialise in one element of the overall throughput of the facility.
-The Group is currently in discussions with Unipart to outsource the operation of the NEDC.
+As part of the Group's continuous development and transformation the Group is in the process of developing the Group's national distribution centre into an enhanced NDEC, due to open in H1 2016, which will centralise the Group's testing, repair and maintenance operations.
+The Directors believe this will create a more efficient and uniform repair and maintenance process which is developed to be scalable and makes use of engineering line processes and conventions whereby colleagues specialise in one element of the overall throughput of the facility.

-Under this model, distribution to all the Group's selling branches will come from the NEDC, enabling the local distribution centres to focus purely on distribution and collection to customers in the local area rather than additionally servicing branches.
+Under this model, distribution to all the Group's selling branches will come from the NDEC, enabling the regional and local distribution centres to become customer distribution centres which focus purely on distribution and collection to customers in the local area rather than additionally servicing branches.
 The Directors believe this will allow for scalability in line with growth.